 Our 10 trustees are based in Myanmar, the UK and the USA.
 Under UK law, they oversee Prospect Burma’s work to ensure that we are acting as we say we will for the public’s benefit, complying with national and international laws, and managing our resources responsibly.

 Our trustees pool their vast experience, knowledge, skills and contacts to help us achieve our charitable objectives.
 They provide this support for no recompense, for which we are extremely grateful.
 You can contact any trustee via our office at email@example.com.

 Michael holds an M.A. and D.Phil from Oxford University and trained as a Catholic priest.
 Since 2010, he has worked for the growth of civil society and democracy in Myanmar, in which education plays a key role.

 As well as Prospect Burma, Michael currently serves as a trustee and CEO of The Rangoon General Hospital Reinvigoration Charitable Trust and the Irrawaddy Policy Exchange.
 He is also a trustee of a global child protection charity, the Lucy Faithfull Foundation.
-He frequently travels to Myanmar to advance health and education projects in the country, especially for communities in Rakhine State.
+He has frequently travelled to Myanmar to advance health and education projects in the country, especially for communities in Rakhine State.

 A Cambridge University law graduate, former solicitor and mother of four, Lindy has been involved with Prospect Burma for many years.

 Lindy’s husband was born in Burma and she was already a supporter of the charity before she became a volunteer in the Prospect Burma office in 2006.